sumansameer/RecipeManager/README.md

 			§ ingredient (optional) - Name of the ingredient.

-Ingredients

-POST /ingredients: Create a new ingredient.
+	• POST /ingredients: Create a new ingredient.
-GET /ingredients: Retrieve all ingredients.
+	• GET /ingredients: Retrieve all ingredients.
-GET /ingredients/{id}: Retrieve an ingredient by ID.
+	• GET /ingredients/{id}: Retrieve an ingredient by ID.
-PUT /ingredients/{id}: Update an ingredient by ID.
+	• PUT /ingredients/{id}: Update an ingredient by ID.
-DELETE /ingredients/{id}: Delete an ingredient by ID.
+	• DELETE /ingredients/{id}: Delete an ingredient by ID.
-GET /ingredients/name/contains/{partialName}: Retrieve ingredients by partial name.
+ 	• GET /ingredients/name/contains/{partialName}: Retrieve ingredients by partial name.

 # Swagger API Documentation